 Types of CPT: There are two types of CPT: part-time and full-Time.
 Part-time CPT authorization will allow you to work 20 hours or less per week, and full-time CPT authorization will allow you to work for more than 20 hours per week.

 You must meet the following criteria in order to be eligible to apply for CPT:

 - Be in valid F-1 status.

 - Enrolled full-time.
 Minimum 12 units for undergraduate students or 8 units for graduate students.
-You are also eligible to apply for CPT if you have approved Reduced Course Load (RCL).
 Waitlisted classes will not be counted towards full time requirement.
+You might be eligible to apply for CPT if you have approved Reduced Course Load (RCL).

 - Fulfilled one year full-time requirement.
 You must have been enrolled full-time for at least one full academic year prior to submitting an CPT application.
 One year enrollment may be fulfilled at SF State, a previous university, or between multiple universities.

 - Be in good academic standing.
 Defined as a minimum G.P.A. of 2.0 (Undergraduate students) or 3.0 (Graduate students).

 Enroll in an internship, fieldwork, practicum, cooperative education or other course specifically designed for experiential or practical learning and listed in the SF State Bulletin as such.
 To find out if your major have internship requirements and internship class, speak to an academic advisor in your major department.
 If you are an undergraduate student and your major is Business, speak to an academic advisor at Undergraduate Student Services Center, BUS 112.
 Please note:

 - This internship course must be used towards to your degree and graduation requirements.
 If you are a graduate student, this course must be on your Advancement To Candidacy (ATC) form